 As with any long-running series, there are cast changes, but surprisingly not many for a series of this length.
 Shanks left the show after season 5, replaced by Corin Nemic as Jonas Quinn, who was then replaced by Shanks when he returned in season 7.

 Anderson retired after season 9, replaced by Ben Browder as Lieutenant Colonel Cameron Mitchell for the final season.
 And if you thought Browder wasn’t enough to bring back the Farscape nostalgia, don’t worry, Claudia Black also joins the team in the final season as maybe-reformed and possibly ex-thief Vala Mal Doran.
 The incredibly low cast turnover really helps you engage with the characters for the entire length of the series.

-You can stream Stargate SG-1 for free on Amazon Video if you’re an Amazon Prime subscriber or buy the complete series on iTunes for just $99.99.
+You can stream Stargate SG-1 for free on Netflix or buy the complete series on iTunes for just $99.99.
 If you love military science fiction, if you love long-running and engaging characters, or even if you just love the original Stargate film, watch at least two episodes of Stargate SG-1, and I guarantee you’ll be sufficiently locked in for the rest of it.

 Ah, SG1.
 After all these years it remains one of my favorite TV shows.
 It held up pretty well, too, so I always enjoy re-watching an episode from time to time.
 I follow Stargate Command on YouTube, and they broadcast a random episode every month; that’s a good way to re-watch an episode here and there. 🙂